High moments of the SHE in the clustering regimes

 \subsection{Result: applications to the moment Lyapunov exponents}

-We start by introducing the quantities that describe the moment Lyapunov exponents.
-Recall the transformation \eqref{e.transformation.aBP.}.
-Consider

-This quantity is related to \eqref{e.transformation.aBP.r}.
-One should view $\exp(N^3T\,\eqref{e.mom})$ as the contribution (in \eqref{e.transformation.aBP.r}) of those realizations of the attractive BPs (namely the $\X_\ii$s under $\E$) such that the empirical measure approximates $\mu$: The first two terms in \eqref{e.mom} account for the exponential factors in \eqref{e.transformation.aBP.r}, while $\rateq(\mu)$ gives the rate of having the empirical measure approximate $\mu$.
-The identity below, which we prove in Appendix~\ref{s.a.basic}, transforms \eqref{e.mom} to its analog in \eqref{e.transformation.aBP.l}:

-where the sum runs over the atoms of $\mu(s)$, and the right hand side is interpreted as $-\infty$ when $\partial_s\quant[\mu]\notin\Lsp^2([0,\termt]\times[0,\mm])$.
-One should view $\exp(N^3T\,\mom_{[0,\termts]}(\mu))$ as the contribution(in \eqref{e.transformation.aBP.l}) of those realizations of the BMs (namely the $\X_\ii$s under $\Ebm$) such that the empirical measure approximates $\mu$: The first integrand in \eqref{e.mom.rep} accounts for the contribution of the localtimes, while the second integrand accounts for the sample-path LDP for the BMs.
-We arrive at $\mom_{[0,\termts]}(\mu)$ in an indirect fashion: by first transforming the moments to the attractive BPs, establishing the LDP, and transforming the rate function back.

-Next, we specialize the initial condition into a particular one.
+The results in Sections~\ref{s.results.momentL}--\ref{s.results.kpzburgers} are for a particular initial condition, which we now define.
 For $\xxi\in\R$ and a small $\alpha>0$, let $\ZZ_\alpha=\ZZ_\alpha(t,x)$ be the solution of the SHE with the \textbf{delta-like initial condition}

 We will send $N\to\infty$ first and $\alpha\to 0$ later.
-More explicitly, by the Feynman--Kac formula,
+The solution of the SHE with this initial condition, scaled in time by $T$ and in space by $NT$, can be written by the Feynman--Kac formula as

 where $\X=\text{(standard BM)}+NTx$.
-For the purpose of studying the LDPs and limit shapes of the KPZ equation, the delta-like initial condition well approximates the true delta initial condition $\delta_{\xxi}$; this is seen in the analysis of the companion paper \cite{lin23}.
+For the purpose of studying the LDPs and limit shapes of the KPZ equation, the delta-like initial condition approximates the true delta initial condition $\delta_{\xxi}$ sufficiently well; this is seen in the analysis of the companion paper \cite{lin23}.